jamiejennings/rosie-pattern-language/README.md

 other languages.
 This is another great area to make a contribution to the project.

+Note: There is currently no Lua library for Rosie, ironically.
+It has not been a priority so far, but we will get to it in 2016 (most likely).
+Contributions along these lines are welcome!
+(The engine abstraction may be a good place to start, because it has outgrown its original design and needs refactoring anyway.)

 ### Write new patterns!

 We are happy to add more patterns to the initial library we've started in the